 Put the cherry tomatoes, cut side up, on top of the salmon fillets.
 Season to taste and squeeze over a little lemon juice.

 Bring up the edges of the foil to make loose packages and and crimp the edges to seal.
-Put them in a big roasting tin and cook for 20-25 minutes.
+Put them in a big roasting tin and cook for 20-25 minutes or until the salmon and veg are done.

 In theory you should to be able to serve this by slitting the base of the parcel and emptying it onto a plate, but in my experience this results in scalded fingers and a big messy heap of food.
 It’s easier to carefully open up the package and neatly remove the contents to your warmed dishes, pouring the pan juices over the fish.